NYUMedML/DARTS/README.md

 ## Using Pretrained models for performing complete brain segmentation
 The users can use the pre-trained models to perform a complete brain MR segmentation.
-For using the pre-trained models, the user will have to execute the `perform_pred.py` script.
-An illustration can be seen in `predicting_segmentation_illustration.ipynb` notebook.
+For using the pre-trained models, the user will have to execute the [`perform_pred.py`](https://github.com/NYUMedML/BrainSeg/blob/master/perform_pred.py) script.
+An illustration can be seen in [`predicting_segmentation_illustration.ipynb`](https://github.com/NYUMedML/BrainSeg/blob/master/predicting_segmentation_illustration.ipynb) notebook.

 ## Pretrained model wts
-Pretrained model wts can be downloaded from [here](https://drive.google.com/file/d/1m5SSiTFykQc7Bu4UUqE3bX-cotW5-oNK/view?usp=sharing).
+Pretrained model wts can be downloaded from [here](https://drive.google.com/file/d/1-reUDvwBhSOUqOa48W9Vgh_LN3F5ZRjQ/view?usp=sharing).

+There are two model architectures: Dense U-Net and U-Net.
+Each of the model is trained using 2D slices extracted coronally, sagittally,or axially.
+The name of the model will contain this orientation information.

 ## Output segmentation
 The output segmentation has 103 labeled segments with the last one being the **None** class.
 The labels of the segmentation closely resembles the aseg+aparc segmentation protocol of Freesurfer.